 EPA's role is to regulate the classification, storage, transport and disposal of waste in NSW, including asbestos waste.
-The waste regulatory framework includes the Protection of the Environment Operations Act 1997 and the Protection of the Environment Operations (Waste) Regulation 2014.
-Clause 42 of the Protection of the Environment Operations (Waste) Regulation 2014 sets out the special requirements relating to the transportation and disposal of asbestos waste.
+The waste regulatory framework includes the POEO Act and the POEO Waste Reg..
+Clause 42 of the POEO Waste Reg sets out the special requirements relating to the transportation and disposal of asbestos waste.